Firework terms explained part 1: A through to M

 A small ground based firework that strobes (flashes).
 Sometimes called a Bengal blinker.

 A popular and long-running quiz show from the eighties: “I’ll have a P please Bob”.
 Also a shell effect candle by Vulcan which became the standard against which most 28-30mm candles have been judged in the noughties.
-Largely superceeded in recent years by better and cheaper alternatives in cakes.
+Largely superseded in recent years by better and cheaper alternatives in cakes, but I wanted to pay homage to one of my favourite fireworks 😉

 A pretty or colourful effect likened to a flower, or an effect that opens up and expands, like a flower blossoming.